MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

 There are at least two distinct existing approaches to dealing with the wide footprint of the MRM data.
-One is a deconvolution approach of a very different character (Xing et al., 2015) that applies a maximum entropy-based image reconstruction technique to some unspecified “original map” of the CE-2 data.
-We suspect our approach is more valid; however, as the authors did not fully specify their inputs or methods, and made neither their code nor their data products available, we have not been able to meaningfully assess their work.
+One is a deconvolution approach of a very different character that applies a maximum entropy-based image reconstruction technique to some unspecified “original map” of the CE-2 data (Xing et al., 2015, pp. 294-295).
+We suspect our approach is more valid; however, as the authors did not fully specify their inputs, and made neither their code nor their data products available, we have not been able to meaningfully assess their work.

 Another approach, which is applicable only to analyses that fuse the MRM data with other observational or model data, borrows a common technique from